Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Numerical Results

 with $\bullet$ standing for $e_r$ or $D_{KL}$ and $f_\bullet(a)$ denoting the indicator function, assuming value $1$ only when the corresponding performance index is smaller than a certain threshold $a$, and $0$ otherwise. \end{itemize} From Figure~\ref{fig:ECDF_er}, it is possible to note that the weight of the spurious/non-detected components tends to be much smaller when adopting the outlined \mbox{(V-)GMM+AE} approach with respect to the other identification methods.
 Furthermore, this solution outperforms both \mbox{(V-)GMM} and \mbox{(V-)GMM+DNN} identification methods in terms of capability of retrieving the a-priori distribution of the active events.
-This fact is justify by the results in Figure~\ref{fig:ECDF_KL}: the $D_{KL}$ index is never larger than $0.2$ when accounting for the \mbox{(V-)GMM+AE} approach, while the same value is overcome more than $60\%$ of times by all the other strategies.
+This fact is justified by the results in Figure~\ref{fig:ECDF_KL}: the $D_{KL}$ index is never larger than $0.2$ when accounting for the \mbox{(V-)GMM+AE} approach, while the same value is overcome more than $60\%$ of times by all the other strategies.

 In addition, Figure~\ref{fig:weights_MC} confirms the overfitting tendency of all the considered SM identification methods, especially in correspondence to the variational approaches, for which the histograms are quite spread far from the optimal value (i.e., $ M=3$).
-From Figure~\ref{fig:weights_eff_MC}, instead, one can perceive the main differences between the three classes of solutions and this is due to the rounding operation.
+From Figure~\ref{fig:weights_eff_MC}, instead, one can perceive the main differences between the three classes of solutions and this is due to the rounding operation (whose benefits have already been mentioned in Section~\ref{subsec:run}).
 In particular, by interpreting an histogram as an empirical probabilistic measure, it results that the designed \mbox{(V-)GMM+AE} strategy guarantees the higher probability of having $\widehat{M}_{eff} \approx M$.
-More specifically, the non-linear DNN-based lossless transformation improves the performance of the \mbox{(V-)GMM} methods; however, to further improve the results, it is necessary to cope with the emerging curse of dimensionality via an AE-based dimensionality reduction.
+It is also worth noting that the non-linear DNN-based lossless transformation improves the performance of the \mbox{(V-)GMM} methods; however, to further improve the results, it is necessary to cope with the emerging curse of dimensionality via an AE-based dimensionality reduction.